 You should first boresight your rifle by removing the bolt and checking that when you look down the bore you can see the target, and then, without moving the rifle, check that the target is also visible through the sights.

-If you have sights that include windage adjustment, make sure that this is centred or set to "0".
+Adopt the prone position, ideally using a rest for support and if you have sights that include windage adjustment, make sure that this is centred or set to "0".

 When you fire a shot the sight setting and the POI should correspond to the setting in yards on the left hand scale on the card.

 Adjust (or change) your foresight blade until your shots are central and the POI on the card matches the range set on the rearsight, then wind your rearsight down to see if it is also accurate on 300 and 200.
-Once it is, then it is time to take the rifle to the 100 metre firing point and fine tune it (see the previous page).